-The trading prices of the securities of technology companies have been highly volatile, and from December 28, 2014 through March 5, 2015, our stock price (NASDAQ Global Market close price) has ranged from \$7.55 a share to \$10.26 a share.
+The trading prices of the securities of technology companies have been highly volatile, and from December 28, 2015, the first business day of our fiscal 2016, through March 3, 2016, our stock price (NASDAQ Global Market close price) has ranged from \$6.34 a share to \$9.33 a share.
 The trading price of our common stock is likely to continue to be subject to wide fluctuations.
 Factors affecting the trading price of our common stock could include:

-- variations in our operating results; - our forecasts and financial guidance for future periods; - announcements of technological innovations, new products or product enhancements, new product adoptions at semiconductor customers or significant agreements by us or by our competitors; - reports regarding our ability to bring new products into volume production efficiently; - the gain or loss of significant orders or customers; - · changes in the estimates of our operating results or changes in recommendations by any securities analysts that elect to follow our common stock; - rulings on litigations and proceedings; - seasonality, principally due to our customers' purchasing cycles; - market and competitive conditions in our industry, the entire semiconductor industry and the economy as a whole; - · recruitment or departure of key personnel; and - announcements of mergers and acquisition transactions and the ability to successfully integrate the business activities of the acquired/merged company.
+- · variations in our operating results; - · our forecasts and financial guidance for future periods; - announcements of technological innovations, new products or product enhancements, new product adoptions at semiconductor customers or significant agreements by us or by our competitors; - reports regarding our ability to bring new products into volume production efficiently; - the gain or loss of significant orders or customers; - · changes in the estimates of our operating results or changes in recommendations by any securities analysts that elect to follow our common stock; - rulings on litigations and proceedings; - seasonality, principally due to our customers' purchasing cycles; - · market and competitive conditions in our industry, the entire semiconductor industry and the economy as a whole; - recruitment or departure of key personnel; and - announcements of mergers and acquisition transactions and the ability to successfully integrate the business activities of the acquired/merged company.